Alien00077/Web-Development-CognoRise-/README.md

 Contributing
 We welcome contributions!
 To improve this project:

-Fork the Repository.
+1.Fork the Repository.
-Create a New Branch for your feature.
+2.Create a New Branch for your feature.
-Make Your Changes and commit them.
+3.Make Your Changes and commit them.
-Open a Pull Request for review.
+4.Open a Pull Request for review.
-Feel free to suggest enhancements, report issues, or submit pull requests!
+5.Feel free to suggest enhancements, report issues, or submit pull requests!

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.